Georges-GNM/hackday-gcloud-example-applications/README.md

 GCloud example apps
 ===================

-Example application for getting up and running in Google Cloud.
+Example applications for getting up and running in Google Cloud using our two main languages - [Node](https://nodejs.org/en) and [Scala](https://www.scala-lang.org/).

-There are two example apps, showing a hello world application in our two main language toolchains - Node and Scala.

 These are templates you can use as a reference for getting started, we recommend taking these as a starting point.

 **NOTE:** your app will need to use a different service name, which means editing the deploy script.

 ## Initial setup

-Ideally you'll have done this ahead of the hack day, but these steps are required to be able to deploy these apps to Google Cloud.
+Ideally you'll have done this ahead of the hack day, these steps are required to be able to deploy your app to Google Cloud.

 You will need to:
 - install the `gcloud` CLI tool